7Cedars/separated-powers/README.md

 Separated Powers restricts governance processes along access roles.

 ### What is the problem?
-Current governance of 'Decentralised Autonomous Organisations', or DAOs, tends to be highly centralised.
-- In the large majority of cases, voting power in DAO is linked to tokens users own.
-It leads to a small group of users having an outsized influence on DAO decision making processes.
-- Wide spread disengagement among non-elite DAO members.
-Having very little power to influence the outcome of votes, most DAO members stop voting altogether.
+The centralisation of power in DAO governance.
+- Voting power tends to be centralised around a small group of users with a large amount of (governance) tokens.
+- Voter disengagement among DAO members that do not own large amounts of governance tokens.
-- A tendency to centralise governance in name of security.
-In response to hostile governance take over through flash loans (and other means) DAOs delegate actual decision making to a small group of vetted leaders.
+- A tendency to centralise governance around a small number of vetted member in order to secure governance against hostile takeovers.

-Billions of dollars are controlled by DAOs.
-It is a non-trivial amount, but tiny compared to existing national economies or companies.
-Blockchains will only reach their full potential if they are truly decentralised, give ownership to their users and provide a safe environment for day-to-day use.
+DAOs control crypto that is worth billions of dollars.
+Still, the amount is tiny when compared to national economies or companies such as Apple.
+Blockchains will only reach their full potential if they are truly decentralised, give ownership to all their users and provide a safe environment for day-to-day use.

-Centralisation stands in the way of blockchain growth.

 ### What is the solution?
-Restrict governance processes along access roles.
+To foster decentralised DAO governance, separated Powers restricts governance processes along access roles.
 This enables:
 - defining multiple groups within blockchain communities.
 - assigning them restricted powers.
 - balancing and checking powers between groups.